 ❌ Nay: Your notes are stored in their database in plain text.
 Your data is only encrypted in transit.
 It’s hard to organise lots of notes (please add folders!).
 Desktop writing experience could be improved.

-- I use Simplenote for “quick notes” like music to check out, groceries, etc.
+- Simplenote for “quick notes” like music to check out, groceries, etc.

-- Notion for longer and more complex writing like this article, and other drafts.
+- Notion for longer and more complex writing (like this article), other drafts and all my work stuff.